dwarjie/odoo-better-ide/README.md

 Tired of the plain Odoo code editor?
 Say hello to **Odoo Better IDE**, the ultimate extension designed to take your coding experience to the next level! 🎉

 ### **Features That Code Like Magic:**
 ✨ **Modern Code Editor**: Experience the power of **CodeMirror 6** with IntelliSense, autocompletion, and an overall sleek interface.
 ✨ **Real-Time Syncing**: Seamlessly sync your edits from our enhanced editor to the Odoo editor in real time—no manual hassle.
 ✨ **Full Customization**: Make it yours!
 Choose from stunning themes and adjust font sizes for your perfect coding environment.
 ✨ **Find & Replace**: Integrated VSCode like-Find & Replace.

 ### **Why You'll Love It:**
 ✅ Effortless setup—just install and start coding!
 ✅ Boost productivity with faster, smarter coding tools.
 ✅ Stay in control with options tailored to your style.

 ### **Unleash Your Coding Superpowers!**
 Transform your Odoo development workflow today with **Odoo Code Booster**.
 Because coding doesn’t have to be boring. 🌟

+### How to Use:
+1. Install the Extension.
+2. Select your preferred theme and font size.
+3. Navigate to any Odoo Views where you can modify Python, XML, or Qweb.
+If Odoo-Better-IDE is enabled, the extension will automatically change the Odoo IDE.

 ## Author's Note
 This project aims to enhance Odoo's in-browser code editor for Scheduled Actions by overlaying a **CodeMirror editor** with advanced features such as IntelliSense, syntax highlighting, and visual customization.